Special Interest Groups

 The Ancestry Users Special Interest Group is for people who use Ancestry.com (and AncestryDNA) to research their family histories.
 Members will share research strategies, exchange tips on using Ancestry’s resources effectively, and collaborate to enhance their understanding of Ancestry’s tools, features, and databases.

-This SIG meets monthly on the 2nd Tuesday at 6:30PM Pacific, 9:30PM Eastern via Zoom.
+This SIG meets monthly on the 2nd Tuesday at 6:30PM Pacific via Zoom.

-For more information or to express interest in this SIG, email sgsAncestrysig.
+For more information or to express interest in this SIG, contact sgsAncestrysig.

 Organizing for Genealogy